 At constant velocity, the effect of increasing self-avoidant memory (decreasing $\mu$) is seen in Fig.~\ref{fig:Big Fig}a.
 The MSDs with smaller $\mu$ in both cases depart from the ballistic regime earlier, and thus exhibit less enhanced diffusion.
 This corresponds to Fig.~\ref{fig:Big Fig}d where for smaller $\mu$ the OCF decays more rapidly as measured by a smaller value of $\tau$.
 This is further illustrated in Fig.~\ref{fig:contour fig}b, showing a decrease of $\tau$ with decreasing $\mu$ along contours of constant velocity.
 For fixed $\mu$, $\tau$ increases with decreasing $\nu$ (although velocity decreases).
 Thus we see that one effect of self-avoidant memory as it is present in our model is to decrease orientational persistence: swimmers with high memory experience weak orientational persistence and vice versa.

 A more exotic effect of self-avoidant memory is shown by the trajectories in Fig.~\ref{fig:twisty paths} and provides a plausible explanation for the surprising fact that ABP overestimates the enhanced diffusion of the model.
 To avoid crossing their own self history, paths turn back on themselves and continue turning inward, becoming caged for a while before enough diffusion has occurred for them to leave this self-created trap.
 This transient self-trapping perhaps explains the reduced enhanced diffusion as compared to ABP with equivalent orientation persistence time.
-Self-trapping has been studied for autophoretic systems like that which we model, although it has only been found in chemoattractant experimental systems \cite{Liebchen_and_Lowen, Tsori} and model systems \cite{Lowen_2, Grima, Golestanian} having self-attracting memory.
+Self-trapping has been studied in autophoretic systems like that which we model, although it has only been found in chemoattractant experimental systems \cite{Liebchen_and_Lowen, Tsori} and model systems \cite{Lowen_2, Grima, Golestanian} with self-attracting memory.
 It will be interesting to find out whether self-avoidant experimental systems like that in \cite{Brujic2_autophoresis_synthetic_recent_1} show similar self-trapping.